What if I need emergency transportation?

 If you are treated for an emergency at an out-of-network hospital, you are protected from “surprise medical bills” under the No Surprises Act.

-However, after the medical emergency is over, those billing protections end.
+However, after the medical emergency is over, in a period called “post stabilization care” those billing protections could end.
 This can even occur while you are still in the hospital.
-In this circumstance, you will be asked to either consent to out-of-network billing, or you will be asked to leave the hospital and seek further services at an in-network health care facility.

 Consenting to out-of-network care

-You cannot be asked to leave the out-of-network hospital or to consent to the additional out-of-network charges unless your doctors determine that:
+You cannot be asked to leave the out-of-network hospital or to consent to the additional out-of-network charges UNLESS your doctors determine that:

 • You do not need emergency medical transportation to get to an in-network health care facility.